S1GMA954/S1GMA954/README.md

 ### Hi there 👋, I'm Osvaldo Herrera, student of the university 📖 "Universidad Autónoma de Chile" in the career of civil engineering in computer science 💻.
 🌱 I'm currently learning about web technologies and frameworks for website development.
-I have a crush on Django Framework💘.

 <!--
 **S1GMA954/S1GMA954** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.